 Using the EQ Feature in the Alexa App

-If you prefer, or if you simply don’t yet have access to EQ voice commands, you can change the EQ settings manually in the Alexa app.
+If you prefer, or if you simply don’t yet have access to Equaliser voice commands, you can change the EQ settings manually in the Alexa app.

 Open the app and tap the menu button at the top-left of the screen.
 From the menu, choose Settings, and then choose Device Settings.

 Tap the name of the device you want to adjust the EQ on, and then scroll down to the Audio Controls section.
-You will then see the sliding bars of a standard equaliser.
+You will then see the sliding bars of a standard equalizer.

-You can change the setting for Bass, Mid and Treble.
-It is best to do this while a song is playing on the speaker, so you cna immediately hear the difference each change makes to the output.
+You can change the setting for Bass, Mid, and Treble.
+It is best to do this while a song is playing on the speaker, so you can immediately hear the difference each change makes to the output.

 When you have the sound as you like it, simply tap the back button to return to the Alexa app home screen (no need to save the EQ settings).

 This is a difficult thing to say definitively, as the audio settings you ultimately choose will vary depending on where your Echo speaker is positioned, which type of music you prefer to listen to, etc.